Interpreting Video Representations with Spatio-Temporal Sparse Autoencoders: Method

 The two losses operate independently, allowing separate control over temporal and spatial coherence via $\lambda_t$ and $\lambda_s$.

-\paragraph{Variant 3: Raster-Scan Contrastive (R-SAE).} Instead of separate spatial and temporal losses, we serialize the $(T, P)$ grid into a 1D sequence via raster-scan ordering (row-by-row within each frame, then across frames) and apply a single contrastive loss on adjacent elements.
-At frame boundaries, adjacent pairs are cross-frame temporal neighbors, automatically unifying spatial and temporal coherence in one loss term.
+\paragraph{Variant 3: Raster-Scan Contrastive (R-SAE)} Instead of separate spatial and temporal losses, we serialize the $(T, P)$ grid into a 1D sequence via raster-scan ordering (row-by-row within each frame, then across frames) and apply a single contrastive loss on adjacent elements.
+Most pairs are within-frame spatial neighbours.
+At each frame boundary the pair is $(t, P{-}1)$ and $(t{+}1, 0)$: these are \textit{cross-frame boundary pairs} rather than same-position temporal correspondences, so R-SAE introduces a lightweight cross-frame coupling within a single serialized objective, but it does not enforce temporal correspondence in the sense that $\mathcal{L}_{\text{temp}}$ does.

 Figure~\ref{fig:variants} illustrates the contrastive pairing structure for all three variants.